pavelfrolovvvvv1234-debug/host-land/frontend/blog/articles/bulletproof-domains-guide.md

     ### Step 3: Configure Independent DNS Providers

     Set up DNS with providers separate from registrar.
-Use abuse-resistant DNS providers with Anycast.
+Use bulletproof DNS providers with Anycast.
 Configure primary and backup nameservers from different providers.

     ### Step 4: Enable DNSSEC